conie151/conie151.github.io/posts/Notes/CH1TheAbsoluteBeginner'sGuideToCybersecurity.md

 > - **Social Engineering**
 > - **Denial of Service (DoS)** - Simple to carry out, and results in the interruption of the network service to the users, devices, or applications.
 There are 2 types:
 >     A. _An overwhelming quantity of traffice sent to a network, host or application._ This causes a slowdown or crash.
 >     B. _Maliciously formatted Packets_.
 These disable a reciever's computer or application from handling data from a requested source.
-This cuases a slowdown or crash.
+This causes a slowdown or crash.
 >   **DoS** attacks are considered a _Major_ risk because they can easily interrupt communication and cause significant time and money loss.
 >
 > - **Distributed Denial of Service (DDoS)** - Similar to a DoS attack, but origniating from multiple, coordinated sources.
 How does an attacker do this?